-The determination of hepatitis C virus antibodies is used to control exposure to the virus and to control chronic hepatitis C in symptomatic and asymptomatic patients.
+The determination of hepatitis C virus antibodies is used to test the exposure to the virus and to monitor chronic hepatitis C in symptomatic and asymptomatic patients.

 Hepatitis C virus (HCV) is the cause of most post-transfusion hepatitis C cases and is a major cause of morbidity and mortality worldwide.

 Laboratory screening tests for possible hepatitis C virus infection usually begin with testing for the presence of specific anti-HCV antibodies in the serum.
 Anti-HCV antibodies are usually not detectable during the first 2 months after infection but are detected about 6 months after the start of infection.
 These antibodies do not neutralize the virus and do not provide protective immunity against infection.
 The decrease in the specific antibody titer may occur after the infection has been eliminated.

 Despite the significant value of serological tests in detecting HCV infection, there are some limitations: